MANATEE -- Fred Welch is relieved he's getting his money back for air conditioning duct work that never should have been done.

 "I said no, I want the jury trial," Welch said.
 "Let the people know what these guys are doing."

 But Welch is also a man who trusts people, and was saddened to learn he was duped after talking to his neighbors about similar work and had friends check out the repairs, which tipped him off to the scam.

 "You got to give Mr. Welch a lot of credit," Little said.
 "He had the fortitude to sit there as a 90-year-old through two days of trial to stick up for himself because he felt like they cheated him."

-These cases are hard to prove, but Welch had his contract, canceled check, good memory and other sources to back up his case, Horne said.
+These cases are hard to prove, but Welch had his contract, canceled check, and other sources to back up his case, Horne said.
 The jury could have awarded a judgment against Welch if his case wasn't proven because of the state statute, he said.

 Welch has moved from his condo and now is receiving care at Casa Mora for an injury after deeding his Terra Ceia condominium to his son, Matthew Welch, a teacher at Moody Elementary School and his power of attorney.